z390development/z390/Doc/readme.txt

 z390 Windows installation instructions:

-1. Download latest z390_setup.exe file from www.z390.org
+1. Download latest z390 InstallShield setup.exe file from www.z390.org
-2. Run z390_setup.exe to install it on Windows XP or 2000
+2. Run z390 setup.exe to install it on Windows XP or 2000 system
 3. Download and install Java 1.5.0 runtime update 5+ from: http://java.sun.com/j2se/  (update 7 is now recommended)
 4. Double click on the z390 desktop icon to start z390 GUI
     a.
-Enter the command “ASMLG DEMO” to run demo
+Enter the command “ASMLG DEMO\DEMO” to run demo
     b.
 Scroll the output log to see output of each step
     c.
 Use file menu edit selection to view generated ASCII source files:
         1)  DEMO.MLC – source macro assembler demo for WTO ‘hello world’